Anganwadi

 A typical Anganwadi center provides basic health care in a village.
 It is a part of the Indian public health care system.
 Basic health care activities include contraceptive counseling and supply, nutrition education and supplementation, as well as pre-school activities.
 The centres may be used as depots for oral rehydration salts, basic medicines and contraceptives.

-As of 31 January 2013, as many as 13.3 lakh (a lakh is 100,000) Anganwadi and mini-Anganwadi centres (AWCs/mini-AWCs) are operational out of 13.7 lakh sanctioned AWCs/mini-AWCs.
+As of 31 January 2013, as many as 1.33 million Anganwadi and mini-Anganwadi centres (AWCs/mini-AWCs) are operational out of 1.37 million sanctioned AWCs/mini-AWCs.
 These centres provide supplementary nutrition, non-formal pre-school education, nutrition, and health education, immunization, health check-up and referral services of which the last three are provided in convergence with public health systems.